Web LINKS every RV and Camper owner Must Have before going on the road.

 Encore and Thousand Trails are owned by Equity Properties and you will see many campgrounds with a sign that includes both names.

-Other Membership Clubs: There are numerous other membership clubs for RVers, some are for dozens of CGs across the country, while others might be for only one specific CG.
+Other Membership Clubs: There are numerous other membership clubs for RVers, some clubs include dozens of Campgrounds across the country, while others might be for only one specific campground.

-Some are transferable, or re-sellable, while others are not.
-Before you buy into anything, be comfortable that you know what RVer lifestyle you have, and what you want.
-Some of these can really run into big money.
+Some of these memberships are transferable, or re-sellable, while others are not.
+So, before you buy into anything, be comfortable that their campgrounds, their pricing, and their rules fit your camping lifestyle.
+Some of these memberships can have significant price tags.

-- Typically this discount is for only one or two days.
+- Normally a campground's discount is effective for only one or two days.

-- Some campgrounds offer this discount only if you stay longer than the 2 days.
+- Some campgrounds offer this discount only if you stay longer than the 2 or 3 days they offer their discount on.

 - Some campgrounds only offer this discount on certain sites.

-The reason this membership is good for the frequent camper is that it is great to use on a longer trip and you only want to stay at a campground for one or two days to rest up.
+The main reason a Passport America membership is so popular is that it is great to use on a longer trip and you only want to stay at a campground for one or two days to rest up before you continue your trip.

-Happy Camper Club - This is another membership club similar to Passport America, offering a 50% discount on certain campgrounds.
+Happy Camper Club - This is another membership club similar to Passport America, offering a discount of up to 50% on certain campgrounds (over 1200 to date).

 KOA Kampgrounds - KOA owns or sub-contracts almost 500 campgrounds around the US.
 Their campground standards for cleanliness, functionality and amenities makes them a popular place to stop when you are looking for a place to camp whether on a vacation or just traveling through the area.